 In the UK, there is also a variant of the A80J called the A84J.
 This version has a microphone integrated into its bezel for completely hands-free voice-control (the A80J has only a remote-mounted mic), plus a feature called Rich Colour Enhancer, which adds a tiny bit of extra richness to colours.
 Otherwise, the sets are identical and equally brilliant.

 While Sony’s OLEDs are highly regarded, it is typically hard to justify buying one over a rival LG.
 Historically, the Sony has a more authentic picture and better sound but is also a step behind on features and usability – and at least a level or two more expensive.

 But what if Sony could produce a TV with most of those previously missing features, a more satisfying user experience, and a unique high-quality movie streaming app, all while raising the picture and sound quality to even greater heights?
 That's exactly what the company's done with the A90J.

 In performance terms, the Sony A90J is an absolute stunner.
 It took OLED picture performance to new, thrilling levels when it launched in 2021, while maintaining the authenticity for which Sony is justifiably renowned.
 It also sounds significantly better than all of the other TVs you're likely considering.
 The new Google TV operating system means the user experience is better than that of any pre-2021 Sony TV, too, and the exclusive Bravia Core streaming service is a genuine value-added feature.

-Do check out the A80J at the top of this before handing over your money, though, as it offers much of (but not all) the A90J's excellence at a significantly lower price.
+Do check out the A80J at the top of this before handing over your money, as it offers much of (but not all) the A90J's excellence at a significantly lower price.
 However, if your pockets are deep and your tastes discerning, you won't regret spending the extra on this flagship beauty, which we've now tested in both its 55-inch and 65-inch guises.